 - ¼ cup nutritional yeast

-- To prep the zucchini, slice into 1/8th“ thick slices lengthwise so as to replicate long lasagna noodles.
+- Preheat oven to 375F.
+To prep the zucchini, slice into 1/8th“ thick slices lengthwise so as to replicate long lasagna noodles.
 Set aside.

-- In a large pot heat the oil on medium-high heat.
-Add the onion and saute for 5 minutes or until it starts to turn golden.
+- In a large pot heat the oil over medium-high heat.
+Add the onion and saute for 5 minutes or until it starts to turn slightly golden and translucent.
 Add the garlic and saute for 30 seconds.
 Add the tomato paste and fry with the onion and garlic for 30 more seconds.

 - In a separate bowl combine the cottage cheese, egg and nutritional yeast.
 Season as needed.

 - To assemble the lasagna put a third of the tomato sauce mixture on the bottom of a lasagna sized baking dish.
 Don’t worry if it looks too thick and doesn’t spread well (liquid will be released from the zucchini as the dish cooks making it saucier).
 Top with a third of the zucchini ‘noodles’, then with a third of the cottage cheese mixture.
 Repeat this order until all your ingredients are used up.
 I like to end with a little bit of tomato sauce on top, then finish the dish with the shredded mozzarella cheese.